86Box/86box.github.io/faq.md

 > ### Why does 86Box not have a Linux version like PCem does?

 Even though 86Box is based on PCem, its development began before the cross-platform wxWidgets frontend was introduced to PCem.
-Even though we would love to provide a Linux version, we currently lack developers knowledgeable with Linux GUI apps development.
+Even though we would love to provide a Linux version, we currently lack developers knowledgeable in Linux GUI apps development.
 See the [issue tracker](https://github.com/86Box/86Box/issues/136) for more details.

 [< Go back](index)